 When discussing filtration, the terms “filter” and “strainer” are sometimes used interchangeably, and, broadly speaking, that’s fine.
-Both strainers and filters are used in processing to separate out unwanted material in the final product.
+Both stainless steel strainers and filters are used in processing to separate out unwanted material in the final product.

 For industrial purposes, however, it’s convenient to distinguish filters, which are used to take out small particulates, even those that are the size of microbes, from strainers.
 Filters usually have a sock or other device, often made of polyester or polypropylene rather than metal, to perform the filtering work.